kinetic-apps/icons/docs/react-guide.md

 - Explore the [TypeScript Guide](./typescript-guide.md) for advanced type usage
 - Check out [Examples](./examples.md) for more use cases
-- Read the [Contributing Guide](./contributing.md) to add new icons
+- Read the [Icon Development Guide](./icon-development.md) to add new icons